Home Compare HEI vs QQ.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HEI: Russell 1000, QQ.L: STOXX 600).

-The clearest separation starts in profitability, but valuation adds another real layer to the result.
-QinetiQ Group plc leads by 15 points on the overall comparison score.
+Profitability remains the main source of distance in the comparison.
+QinetiQ Group plc leads by 8 points on the overall comparison score.

 INDUSTRY COMPARISON